Building and Running Workerman Apps with ServBay

 composer -v

-2. Create Your Project Directory
+2. Create the Project Directory

 cd /Applications/ServBay/www